Scan to download

 DeFi strategy protocol Ammalgam announced the completion of $750,000 in Pre-seed round financing in the third quarter of 2022, with participation from Synthetix founder Kain Warwick, Compound founder Robert Leshner, Anton, Sergej, Mikhail, Tarun Chitra, Santiago R Santos, Bodhi Ventures, BootNode, Marin Ventures, Kevin Zhou, Factor, Zeal Capital, and others.

 It is reported that Ammalgam aims to unlock more DeFi functionalities by merging lending and trading into a single protocol.
-This combination constitutes a source of yield while improving capital efficiency and unlocking unlimited strategies for market makers.
+This combination constitutes a source of yield while enhancing capital efficiency and unlocking infinite strategies for market makers.
 (Source link)

 2. Decentralized asset management platform Hashnote completes $5 million financing, with investment from Cumberland Labs

-It is reported that Cumberland Labs is an independent entity based in Singapore, not a subsidiary of Cumberland, but works closely with companies like DRW.
+It is reported that Cumberland Labs is an independent entity located in Singapore, not a subsidiary of Cumberland, but works closely with companies like DRW.
 (Source link)

 3. Fixed-rate DeFi platform developer Term Labs completes $2.5 million seed round financing, led by Electric Capital